xlance-github/XLViewer/README.md

 File Manager / General Viewer / Command-Line GUI / Generic Frontend

-Originally Developed as a *.dwg format viewer with minimum dependencies on Windows libraries, it has grown to be a full file manager or a Generic frontend/GUI to any command-line utility.
+Originally Developed as a *.dwg format viewer with minimum dependencies on Windows libraries, it has grown to be a full file manager or a Generic frontend / GUI to any command-line utility.

 It's fully functional however it would need some Refinements, in addition to replacing the *.dwg support library to any open source one (libredwg or libdwg).
 More "C" open source libraries could